 (H) A person who fails the comprehensive driver examination three times (or, in the case of a restricted out-of-state driver, two times) shall not be eligible to retake the comprehensive driver examination until that person has received further evaluation and training and has been issued a new certificate of successful completion and recommendation for a comprehensive driver examination from a certified driving training and evaluation program.
-A person who fails the comprehensive driver examination four times will need to wait at least six months before retesting.

 (J) If a person has not been convicted of any traffic offenses and has not been involved in any at-fault accidents in the previous twelve months after first being licensed in this state or another state (with or without restriction), he may then apply for driving privileges during unrestricted hours.

 (K) The daylight driving only restriction, including such a restriction on an unexpired license of another state, may be removed from a person's driver's license under this rule if the person does all of the following: